jcsherin/datablok/crates/parquet-embed-tantivy/README.md

 this translates into a ~47% reduction in query execution time.
 28 of 36 queries finished faster, while 8 queries ran slower.

-The optimization is effective for highly selective queries (returning only few or zero results), delivering up to a 80X speedup.
-It begins to underperform a full-table scan when the number of matching rows become larger.
-In this dataset this happens at a selectivity of ~0.04% or higher.

-The full table scan substring matching performance is stable across all 36 queries.
+Using the full-text index is faster only when zero or few matches are returned by the index.
+In the benchmark queries, the crossover point is ~0.04% (~4000 rows in a 10 million row dataset).
+For queries which returns more matches, it is better to perform a full-table scan.

+The Parquet file is 80% larger when embedding the Tantivy full-text index for a text column which has an average length of 42.

+Even though there is variability in execution time for various queries using the full-text index, it is observed that the Parquet full table scan has stable predictable performance.

-_(The Parquet dataset contains 10 million rows.)_
+_(The Parquet dataset used in for benchmarking contains 10 million rows.)_

 ```text
 ┌──────────┬──────────┬──────────┬───────────┬───────┬─────────────┬──────────────────┐